-The Current Environment variable is an environment variable that is provided out-of-the-box to Multi Environment accounts.
+The Current Environment variable is an Environment Variable that is provided out-of-the-box to Multi Environment accounts.
 Its value (Dev, Test or Prod) is automatically populated according to the current environment.
-Use this variable in your Interactions to determine the progression of the Interaction in different environments.
-In addition, you can create an unlimited number of other environment variables to accommodate development and testing needs.
+Use this variable in your Flows to determine the progression of the Flow in different environments.
+In addition, you can create an unlimited number of other Environment Variables to accommodate development and testing needs.
 For instance, you might want to define different Integration Point endpoints for the development and production environments.
-In Interaction design, environment variables can be used in any component where system variables are supported.
+When designing a Flow, Environment Variables can be used in any component where System Variables are supported.

-Note: Multi Environment accounts are currently supported only in the web-based Interaction Designer.
+Note: Multi Environment accounts are currently supported only in the Web Designer.

 This article presents: